Lipschitz-Volume rigidity in Alexandrov geometry: Introduction

+We divide the paper into five sections.
+In the first section we begin with basic definitions and a restatement of Theorem A. We will also outline our proof and discuss some examples.
+In {\it Section 2}, we recall some results for Alexandrov spaces mainly from \cite{BGP} and \cite{OS94}. {\it Section 3} is aimed to show that $f$ is an isometry when restricted to the interior (Lemma \ref{thmC.int.iso}).
+We complete the proof of Theorem \ref{main.thm} in {\it Section 4} and give some applications in {\it Section 5}, including the LV-rigidity of spaces of directions (Theorem \ref{shrink.spd}).
+With a weaker assumption, we proves the relatively almost maximum volume theorems in \cite{LR10}, which appears as a natural extension of Grove and Petersen's results (\cite{GP92}) in Riemannian geometry.

-I would like to thank Stephanie Alexander, Richard Bishop, Jianguo Cao, Karsten Grove, Vitali Kapovitch, Anton Petrunin and Xiaochun Rong for their interest.
+I would like to thank Stephanie Alexander, Richard Bishop, Vitali Kapovitch, Anton Petrunin for their interest.
 The final version benefitted from numerous discussions with Jianguo Cao, Karsten Grove and Xiaochun Rong.
+It is my pleasure to thank the referee for many useful suggestions to improve the quality of the paper.